 Core observations and initial petrographic studies at IKE indicate that the chalcopyrite and molybdenite mineralization occurs as fine to relatively coarse, mostly discrete grains, mainly as disseminations and less commonly in fractures and veins.
 Multi-element analyses have returned consistently and unusually low concentrations of metallurgically or environmentally deleterious elements.
-These characteristics, and the generally low concentrations of pyrite at IKE, suggest excellent potential to produce clean, goodgrade Cu and Mo concentrates by standard flotation processing.
+These characteristics, and the generally low concentrations of pyrite at IKE, suggest excellent potential to produce clean, good-grade Cu and Mo concentrates by standard flotation processing.

-Subject to funding, the Company is planning an expanded phased drill program at the IKE deposit with the goal of establishing a mineral resource, which will provide the basis for initial future economic studies.
+The current focus within the IKE District is at Empress and Empress East and subject to future funding, the Company is planning an expanded phased drill program at the IKE deposit with the goal of establishing a mineral resource, which will provide the basis for initial future economic studies.
 The Company has the required permit in-hand for the proposed drill programs.